NicholasJDi/Music-Display-Desklet/README.md

 #### %title%
 The Title of the Track.
 #### %artist%
-The Artitst who made the Track.
+The Artist who made the Track.
 #### %album%
 The Album the Track is from.
 #### %player%
 The Player the Track is being played from. (rhytmbox,vlc,spotify)
 #### %[player] metadata:key%
 The Most unique of the format tags, it allows you to define raw metadata to grab based on the Player.<br>
-Note: Having lots of these may heavly impact performance
+Note: Having lots of these may heavily impact performance
 ##### [player]
 The Player the Track must be played from for this format tag to activate, the same as %player%.
 ##### metadata:key